boundedcontext/bounded-context-language-sample/definitions.md

 ### Reverting an environment

 Sometimes you find a bug in your domain, and want to modify the schema so you can retest the case.
 It can take a few attempts to fix the bug.
-Reverting allows you to go back to the point where you ran the last command you specify.
+Reverting allows you to go back to the point of the last command you are satisfied has worked.
 You can do this by running the following statement:

 	revert environment 'release-0.8.13' to command 'b7b928f8-a86a-403d-9a54-e006352453e9';